-To make these "Damn Good" rolls, you will need flour, salt, granulated sugar, quick-rise, active dry yeast, shortening, milk, water, butter, rosemary (fresh or dried), garlic powder, sea salt for sprinking over top (optional) and a cast iron skillet or any baking pan.
+To make these "Damn Good" rolls, you will need flour, salt, granulated sugar, quick-rise yeast, shortening (or butter), milk, water, butter (for brushing the tops), rosemary (fresh or dried), garlic powder, sea salt for sprinkling over top (optional) and a cast iron skillet or any baking pan.

 In the bowl of your stand mixer (with the dough hook attachment), add 2 cups of all purpose flour (if you don't have a stand mixer, use a large mixing bowl with hand held electric beaters)

 Next, add 1/4 cup of granulated sugar and 1 tsp. of salt and stir to combine.